 Hair stylists perform many duties to make their clients' hair look great, such as cutting hair, dying hair, and creating hairdos.
 They tend to work in salons and spas along side cosmetologists.
 Note that while cosmetology is often used as a broad term referring to the personal care industry, cosmetologist is its own role in the industry.
 Cosmetologists provide facial and scalp treatments and remove unwanted facial hair.
 Some may also conduct beauty analyses and recommend makeup and hair products that will best suit their clients.

 Hairstylists and cosmetologists are expected to see promising job growth in the coming years.
-According to the U.S. Bureau of Labor Statistics (BLS), jobs were projected to increase faster than the national average at 10% from 2014-2024.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs were projected to increase faster than the national average at 8% from 2018-2028.
 The amount you can earn in this position often relies heavily on your client base and client satisfaction, as tips play a big role in salary.
-The BLS reports that the average wage for hairstylists and cosmetologists was $13.83 per hour as of May 2015.
+The BLS reports that the average wage for hair stylists and cosmetologists was $14.51 per hour as of May 2018.

 Manicurists and Pedicurists

 Manicurists are nail professionals who clean, shape, and buff customers' nails, and they may also add nail extensions for clients.
 Some nail professionals focus on the feet.
 These are called pedicurists, and they clean, shape, and buff customers' toenails.
 These professionals generally work in nail salons and spas, and they can also massage hands and feet, remove dead skin cells, and apply nail polish.